velosobr/KaizenGamingChallenge/README.md

 ## Nice to have 👍
 `OK`  The app could store the favorite events in session or a local database.<br>
-● The app could include unit tests to ensure that the filtering and countdown timer functionality work correctly.<br>
+`OK` The app could include unit tests to ensure that the filtering and countdown timer functionality work correctly.<br>
 ● The app could include UI tests to ensure that the app's UI looks and behaves correctly on different devices and screen sizes.<br>